icann/rdap-conformance-tool/docs/std_95/common_structures.md

     "message": "The entities structure is not syntactically valid."
 }
 ```
-2. Every value of the JSON array shall pass the test Entity lookup validation [stdRdapEntityLookupValidation] defined in this document.
+2. Every value of the JSON array shall pass the test Entity lookup validation [[stdRdapEntityLookupValidation]][id-stdRdapEntityLookupValidation] defined in this document.
 ``` json
 {
     "code": -11901,